freistli/AdvancedRAG/blogs/IntegrateCSVQEtoCopilotStudio.md

 <img src="./media/3.png" width="500"></img>

-### Expose it as a REST API endpoint
+### Expose it as a REST API Endpoint

 The Advanced RAG Service is built with Gradio and FAST API.
 It opens necessary [API Endpoints](https://github.com/freistli/AdvancedRAG?tab=readme-ov-file#call-advragsvc-through-rest-api-call) by default.
 We can turn off any of them in the .env settings.

 The Chat endpoint can be used for different index types query/search.
-Since we are using "CSV Query Engine", it now is:
+Since we are using "CSV Query Engine", now it is:

     POST {{LocalURL}}/advchatbot/run/chat
     content-type: application/json